ManApart/quest-command/notes.md

 Examine is successful if Clarity >= task difficulty * stealth level
 - When using perception on self, stealth level is always 1

+Stealth actions / some actions have stealth rating / may be executed (even if hostile) and go unnoticed if stealth is high enough

 Task | Base difficulty
 --- | ---